pfreemantlm/dev-standard/Upload/CreativeUpload.md

 * [`ADVERTISER_GUID`](../Platform/CampaignService.md#getadvertisers)
 * [`BRAND_GUID`](../Platform/CampaignService.md#getbrands)
 * [`REGION_GUID`](../Platform/CampaignService.md#getregions)
-* `FILE_SHA1_HASH` - which is the SHA1-hash of the raw [file](#formats) being uploaded For interactives, this should be the sha1 of the main file XORed with the sha1 of the video.
+* `FILE_SHA1_HASH` - which is the SHA1-hash of the raw [file](#formats) being uploaded.
+For interactives, this should be the sha1 of the main file XORed with the sha1 of the video.

 Send an HTTP request that looks like the following to *endpointurl*`/soap/apiv03/`, e.g. `https://test5823901.telemetry.com/soap/apiv03/`: